 This shampoo is designed to meet the needs of those looking for one of the best options for a shampoo for oily hair.
 The clarifying nature of this cleansing shampoo helps clean up build-up, which can include the remnants of hard water, pollution, product build-up and excess sebum.
 The Sunday shampoo is revitalizing as well as cleansing.
 Clear up the remains of all of your product use and enjoy the clean and fresh hair that you want.
 Unfortunately, this is not a good option for color-treated hair.
-Grab one from Sephora today!
+Grab one from Sephora or Amazon today!

 5. Matrix Biolage Normalizing Cleanreset Shampoo

 The Matrix shampoo for oily hair delivers on several promises with each wash.
 It will cleanse your hair without drying it out, it will work on all hair types including color-treated hair, all hair textures, types and lengths including natural hair.
 It is a paraben-free shampoo that is designed to purify hair and includes lemongrass among other ingredients that you are sure to appreciate for its effects and its light, refreshing scent.
-Order your own from Ulta or pick one up in stores!
+Order your own from Ulta or Amazon or pick one up in stores!

 6. Rahua Voluminous Shampoo

 This shampoo will clean your hair and scalp, removing excess oil with a combination of lemongrass, green tea, ungurahua oil and more.
 The intent is to promote volume and movement while mitigating sebum production.
 Volume is created by the lemongrass and green tea but the ungurahua oil is rich in omega-9, which will do wonders to fortify your hair follicles and promote healthy moisture.
 The soft scent of lavender and the soothing elements of eucalyptus offer up next-level softness and scent to your hair.
-Find yours at Dermstore!
+Find yours at Dermstore or Amazon!

 7. Christophe Robin Purifying Shampoo with Jujube Bark Extract

 This color-safe shampoo for oily hair includes jujube bark and cherry blossom extracts.
 Why?
 Because these ingredients are known to soothe itchiness and irritation while providing a soft, sweeter scent and a clean fresh and soft feeling to hair and skin.
 With regular use you can reclaim a healthy scalp without drying it out.
 Excess sebum is removed, dandruff is eliminated and a healthy and comfortable scalp is what you are left with.
-Order a bottle for yourself from Sephora!
+Order a bottle for yourself from Sephora or Amazon!

 8. Living Proof Perfect hair Day (PhD) Triple Detox Shampoo

 Living Proof’s shampoo for oily hair will remove extra hair oil but won’t strip it down and make it dry.
 Thanks to the highly charged anionic polymer you can safely remove product build-up, dirt, pollution and oil from your hair while still being color safe.
 This shampoo will even remove the solids and metals that are found in hard water to keep your hair looking and feeling great.
-Order your bottle from Ulta!
+Order your bottle from Ulta or Amazon!

 9. L’Oréal Paris Elvive Extraordinary Clay Rebalancing Shampoo